aaltomcc/cs-ej4101-fall-2019-012-advanced/content/_index.md

 *Now that's a decent cup of coffee*

 Interests mainly surround programming.
 That includes everything from low-level programming to website development and mobile development.
 I would really like to learn more about DevOps, cloud computing and other moden must-have software development practices.

+Other interest include history, both in the forms of ancient civilizations and history in the form of technology, computers and video games.